 But let’s move away from etiquette rules back to this chopped salad!
 I’m calling it Chopped Murray Salad, this being a copycat version of my favorite salad at Ferraro’s, an Italian restaurant in Westfield, NJ.
 This has chopped romaine, radicchio, kidney beans, corn, tomatoes, red onion and Parmigiano Reggiano, all tied together with a red wine vinaigrette and topped with MORE Parmigiano Reggiano and marinated artichokes.
 Oh MY!
 So good.

-It’s actually supposed to have avocado in it, but I missed the hour and a half timeframe where my avocados, all three of them, being rock hard and then being rotten, so no avocado for me today.
+It’s actually supposed to have avocado in it, but I missed the hour and a half timeframe where my avocados, all three of them, went from being rock hard to rotten, so no avocado for me today.

 1/4 cup (60 ml) extra virgin olive oil